spacetelescope/jwst/docs/jwst/pipeline/calwebb_wfs-image3.rst

   --do_refine  boolean  default=False

-If set to ``True``, offsets between the dithered images computed from the WCS will be refined emperically using a cross-correlation technique.
+If set to ``True``, offsets between the dithered images computed from the WCS will be refined empirically using a cross-correlation technique.
 See :ref:`wfs_combine <wfs_combine_step>` for details.

 Inputs